wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - width (4th constructor parameter or .withWidth()): Here you can specify the width of the column in pixel.
 If you do not specify the width, the flex value 1 1 0px will be used.
 - align (5th constructor parameter or .withAlign()): Sets the text align within the column.
 Header and Cell content will both be aligned.
 Default is left align.
 - sortable (6th constructor parameter or .isSortable()): If sorting is enabled, you can disable sorting for certain columns by setting this property to false (default: true)
-- sortTransform (7th parameter or .withSortTransform()): If you need custom sorting, you can specify sortTransform, which is is a function that takes the property of your model and returns a number or string representation that is used to sort the table.
+- sortTransform (7th parameter or .withSortTransform()): If you need custom sorting, you can specify sortTransform, which is a function that takes the property of your model and returns a number or string representation that is used to sort the table.
 Sorting will use the following representation of a column:
   1. If sortTransform is available, it will apply the data to the supplied function
   2. If the property is of type Date, it will use .toISOString().
 This will not work with nested objects.
 The date has to be a property of your model class.